Wilson treble fires ten-man Cherries to win

 - Lee Probert

-Callum Wilson trumpeted his return with a stunning hat-trick as AFC Bournemouth earned a 4-0 home win over Huddersfield Town.
+Callum Wilson netted a stunning treble at Vitality Stadium as AFC Bournemouth won 4-0 against Huddersfield Town.

 Wilson got the goalscoring started with a neat first-half header from a corner, soon doubling his and the team's tally with a confident volley.